Catholic Advent Traditions

 The Festival of Lessons and Carols is a liturgy with Scripture and song that dates back to the 19th century.
 It includes nine Scripture lessons that recount the fall of man, the promise of a Messiah, incarnation and the great commission to preach the Good News.

 Each lesson is followed by a carol or other song that reflects the lesson's message along with a brief prayer.
-The Cathedral of St. Andrew in Little Rock is offering the service this year, which includes several choral pieces and congregational hymns and prayers.
+Traditionally, the Cathedral of St. Andrew in Little Rock offers this service, which includes several choral pieces and congregational hymns and prayers.
+Contact the parish directly for details.
+Subiaco Academy often hosts this event as well.
+Contact the school for date and time.